Phoenix Rideshare Accident Attorney

-Should this happen to you, report what happened to the police right away, seek medical treatment for any injuries you sustained, then contact Gallagher & Kennedy.
-Our Phoenix rideshare accident lawyers can investigate your case, uncover evidence to support your allegations, and pursue the compensation and justice you deserve.
+Should this happen to you, report what happened to the police right away, seek medical treatment for any injuries you sustained, and then contact Gallagher & Kennedy.
+Our Phoenix rideshare accident lawyers can investigate your case, uncover evidence to support your allegations and pursue the compensation and justice you deserve.

 Injury victims are taken care of by the plaintiffs’ attorneys at Gallagher & Kennedy.
 Taking legal action on behalf of people who have suffered damages because of the negligent or reckless actions of another party is something we are passionate about.